Brainchip-Inc/Centaurus/README.md

 4. `'full'`, inspired by the full convolution layer

-Internally, the `SSMLayer` would optimize the order of the SSM operations based on the received input features, such as the batch size and length.
+Internally, the `SSMLayer` would optimize the order of the SSM operations based on the received input features, such as the batch size, length, and channels.

 ### Building a network